bodrick/awesome/TOPICS.md

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
 Build infrastructure intuitively on any cloud using familiar languages 🚀
 *   [mspnp/AzureNamingTool](https://github.com/mspnp/AzureNamingTool) - The Azure Naming Tool is a .NET 7 Blazor application, with a RESTful API.
 The UI consists of several pages to allow the configuration and generation of Azure Resource names.
 The API provides a programmatic interface for the functionality.
 *   [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
 *   [stulzq/azure-openai-proxy](https://github.com/stulzq/azure-openai-proxy) - Azure OpenAI Service Proxy.
 Convert OpenAI official API request to Azure OpenAI API request.
 Support GPT-4,Embeddings,Langchain.
+Adapter from OpenAI to Azure OpenAI.
 *   [MethodsAndPractices/vsteam](https://github.com/MethodsAndPractices/vsteam) - PowerShell module for accessing Azure DevOps Services and Azure DevOps Server (formerly VSTS or TFS)
 *   [Azure/azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates) - Azure Quickstart Templates
 *   [jchristn/BlobHelper](https://github.com/jchristn/BlobHelper) - BlobHelper is a common, consistent storage interface for Microsoft Azure, Amazon S3, Komodo, Kvpbase, and local filesystem written in C#.